 Nic Bideau is the Director of the Melbourne International Track Club located in Melbourne, Australia.
-He coaches many athletes and is best known for managing Cathy Freeman, who won 400m Olympic Gold during the 2000 Sydney Olympic Games as well as working with Craig Mottram to 5000m Silver during the 2006 Melbourne Commonwealth Games and to Bronze during the 2005 Helsinki World Track and Field Championships 5000m.
+He coaches many athletes and is best known for managing Cathy Freeman, who won 400 metre Olympic gold during the 2000 Sydney Olympic Games as well as working with Craig Mottram to 5000 metre Silver during the 2006 Melbourne Commonwealth Games and to Bronze during the 2005 Helsinki World Track and Field Championships 5000 metre.

-Bideau is married to one of Ireland’s greatest ever athletes Sonia O’Sullivan, who competed mainly in middle distance track and the 5000m event to great success.
-She also raced well in cross-country however, she ran fast times over a great range of distances from 800m to the marathon.
+Bideau is married to one of Ireland’s greatest ever athletes Sonia O’Sullivan, who competed mainly in middle-distance track and the 5000m event to great success.
+She also raced well in cross-country however, she ran fast times over a great range of distances from 800 metre to the marathon.

 Bideau currently splits his time between England and Australia coaching and working with athletes in various capacities from both countries.